U89-sk/opsplash-android/README.md

 Usage: opsplash [command] [-i] [-o]
                 -i,--input              File input
                 -o,--output             File/Dir output
-        This is for oppo splash unpack/repack tool
-        If you use this just take all risk by your self
+        This is for oppo oneplus realme splash unpack/repack tool If you use this just take all risk by your self

 Command support below: